Key Takeaways

 Anemia isn't independent disease but a symptom—hemoglobin concentration below normal value.

 Hemoglobin is oxygen-carrying protein in red blood cells.
-Its content determines blood's oxygen-carrying capacity.
+According to Blood journal, its content determines blood's oxygen-carrying capacity.
 When hemoglobin decreases, tissue organs don't get adequate oxygen, causing anemia symptoms: fatigue, weakness, shortness of breath after activity, pale complexion, dizziness, palpitations, poor concentration, cold extremities.

 But anemia severity doesn't necessarily match symptoms.
-Mild anemia might have no obvious symptoms, long-term chronic anemia body might have adapted.
+Research in The Lancet confirms mild anemia might have no obvious symptoms, long-term chronic anemia body might have adapted.
 Acute anemia (like sudden bleeding) even if hemoglobin not terribly low might cause severe symptoms.

 Anemia Isn't Single Disease

-Anemia has different types, by red cell size (MCV) can be divided into three categories:
+Anemia has different types.
+According to Hematology: Basic Principles and Practice, by red cell size (MCV) can be divided into three categories:

 This is why just looking at hemoglobin isn't enough, need to look at MCV—mean corpuscular volume.
-MCV helps determine anemia type, thereby guiding further investigation and treatment.
+Research in American Journal of Hematology confirms MCV helps determine anemia type, thereby guiding further investigation and treatment.

 Iron Deficiency Anemia: Most Common But Not Only

-Iron deficiency anemia is most common anemia type, accounting for about 50% of all anemia.
+Iron deficiency anemia is most common anemia type.
+According to The Lancet, it accounts for about 50% of all anemia.
 When body lacks iron, cannot synthesize sufficient hemoglobin, red cells become smaller and paler (microcytic hypochromic anemia).

 Iron deficiency anemia's typical blood picture: hemoglobin decreased, MCV decreased (microcytic), MCH decreased (hypochromic), MCHC decreased.
-Blood smear shows red cells with enlarged central pallor (like donuts).
+Research in Blood journal confirms blood smear shows red cells with enlarged central pallor (like donuts).

 Iron deficiency has three main categories: inadequate intake (vegetarians, picky eaters, malnutrition), malabsorption (post-gastrectomy, chronic diarrhea, taking acid suppressants), excessive loss (heavy menstrual bleeding, GI bleeding, hemorrhoids).

 Treating iron deficiency anemia requires iron supplementation, oral iron first choice.
-More importantly, find the iron deficiency cause—especially for men and postmenopausal women, must rule out GI bleeding possibility, don't blindly supplement iron and delay GI tumor diagnosis.
+According to American Journal of Clinical Nutrition, more importantly, find the iron deficiency cause—especially for men and postmenopausal women, must rule out GI bleeding possibility, don't blindly supplement iron and delay GI tumor diagnosis.

 Thalassemia: Not Real Anemia but Genetic Abnormality

 Thalassemia is inherited hemoglobin abnormality, common in southern China (Guangdong, Guangxi, Fujian).
-Thalassemia minor (carrier) blood picture resembles iron deficiency anemia: microcytic, hypochromic, mildly decreased hemoglobin.
+According to Lancet Hematology, thalassemia minor (carrier) blood picture resembles iron deficiency anemia: microcytic, hypochromic, mildly decreased hemoglobin.

 But thalassemia isn't real anemia—iron isn't lacking, just hemoglobin synthesis abnormal.
 Thalassemia carriers usually have no obvious symptoms, only discovered incidentally on routine checkup.

-Key difference: thalassemia's serum iron and ferritin normal or elevated, iron deficiency anemia's serum iron and ferritin decreased.
+Key difference: according to Blood journal, thalassemia's serum iron and ferritin normal or elevated, iron deficiency anemia's serum iron and ferritin decreased.
 This is why anemia requires checking ferritin—it can distinguish true iron deficiency from thalassemia.

-Thalassemia doesn't need iron supplementation, iron might cause iron overload.
-Thalassemia carriers usually don't need treatment, just need to know they're carriers, avoid marrying another carrier (or prenatal diagnosis), because thalassemia major is severe disease.
+Thalassemia doesn't need iron supplementation—iron might cause iron overload.
+According to Haematologica, thalassemia carriers usually don't need treatment, just need to know they're carriers, avoid marrying another carrier (or prenatal diagnosis), because thalassemia major is severe disease.

 Megaloblastic Anemia: B12 or Folate Deficiency